Carbon monoxide poisoning: Hyperbaric oxygen

 Hyperbaric oxygen is also used in the treatment of carbon monoxide poisoning, as it may hasten dissociation of CO from carboxyhemoglobin and cytochrome oxidase to a greater extent than normal oxygen.
-Hyperbaric oxygen at three times atmospheric pressure reduces the half life of carbon monoxide to 23 (~80/3 minutes) minutes, compared to 80 minutes for oxygen at regular atmospheric pressure.
+Hyperbaric oxygen at three times atmospheric pressure reduces the half life of carbon monoxide to 23 minutes, compared to 80 minutes for oxygen at regular atmospheric pressure.
 It may also enhance oxygen transport to the tissues by plasma, partially bypassing the normal transfer through hemoglobin.
 However, it is controversial whether hyperbaric oxygen actually offers any extra benefits over normal high flow oxygen, in terms of increased survival or improved long-term outcomes.
 There have been randomized controlled trials in which the two treatment options have been compared; of the six performed, four found hyperbaric oxygen improved outcome and two found no benefit for hyperbaric oxygen.
 Some of these trials have been criticized for apparent flaws in their implementation.
 A review of all the literature concluded that the role of hyperbaric oxygen is unclear and the available evidence neither confirms nor denies a medically meaningful benefit.
 The authors suggested a large, well designed, externally audited, multicentre trial to compare normal oxygen with hyperbaric oxygen.
 While hyperbaric oxygen therapy is used for severe poisonings, the benefit over standard oxygen delivery is unclear.

 Other

 Further treatment for other complications such as seizure, hypotension, cardiac abnormalities, pulmonary edema, and acidosis may be required.
-Increased muscle activity and seizures should be treated with dantrolene or diazepam; diazepam should only be given with appropriate respiratory support.
 Hypotension requires treatment with intravenous fluids; vasopressors may be required to treat myocardial depression.
 Cardiac dysrhythmias are treated with standard advanced cardiac life support protocols.
 If severe, metabolic acidosis is treated with sodium bicarbonate.
 Treatment with sodium bicarbonate is controversial as acidosis may increase tissue oxygen availability.
 Treatment of acidosis may only need to consist of oxygen therapy.
 The delayed development of neuropsychiatric impairment is one of the most serious complications of carbon monoxide poisoning.
 Brain damage is confirmed following MRI or CAT scans.
 Extensive follow up and supportive treatment is often required for delayed neurological damage.
 Outcomes are often difficult to predict following poisoning, especially people who have symptoms of cardiac arrest, coma, metabolic acidosis, or have high carboxyhemoglobin levels.
 One study reported that approximately 30% of people with severe carbon monoxide poisoning will have a fatal outcome.
 It has been reported that electroconvulsive therapy (ECT) may increase the likelihood of delayed neuropsychiatric sequelae (DNS) after carbon monoxide (CO) poisoning.
 A device that also provides some carbon dioxide to stimulate faster breathing (sold under the brand name ClearMate) may also be used.